iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.cdc.general___2.7.1/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="gov.cdc.general 2 reviews"/>
 </p>

+> I hear the very Patriot Japanese have a Voluntary CoVid19 website where they have the option to report if they feel sick or well and their accurate tracking, voluntarily.
+Scientists says this raw data would be useful.
+So which Politicians are again standing in the way of Public Health and Progress??<br> :date: __2020-05-25 06:30:00__

 > I give only two stars only because I've only learned of the "CDC" Due to the Covid-19.
 Im very secluded other then facebook so i regret i can not rate CDC with a higher rating.<br> :date: __2020-05-07 08:06:04__